Miamura/LopputehtavaSql/README.md

+This is the sql schema of a jewellery shop.
+First of all we need to know how gold and diamond graded;

 How gold is graded :

 Karat Grading: This indicates the purity of gold and is represented by "K" or "kt."
 The higher the karat, the purer the gold.
-Common karat grades are:
+Common karat grades are:(I don't know why it sends without starting a line.)

 24K (24 Karat): 99.9% pure gold (purest form of gold) 22K (22 Karat): 91.6% pure gold